harshitrai17152/Machine-Learning/README.md

 # Machine-Learning
-This repository contains all labs done in Machine Learning course.
+This repository contains all the assignments done in Machine Learning course.

 Instructor : Dr. Jainendra Shukla